Hi, I'm Toby Brown.

 Research at Herzberg

 At the Herzberg Astronomy and Astrophysics Research Centre, we conduct world-class research across a broad range of astrophysics.
 We have access to current and future premier facilities like SKA, CHORD, ALMA, Rubin Observatory, Gemini Observatory, Canada France Hawaii Telescope, and state-of-the-art labs.
-We are also home to the Canadian Astronomy Data Centre which provides leading data services and cloud computing.
+I am also part of the Canadian Astronomy Data Centre at Herzberg which provides world-leading data services and cloud computing.